 The Inquiry Committee addresses all reported concerns.
 The Compliance Officer shall immediately activate the Inquiry Committee and notifies the President and the Executive Director of any such report.
+If the President is named in the report, the Immediate Past President and Executive Director are notified instead.
+If the Executive Director is named in the report, then the President and Immediate Past President are notified instead.
 The Compliance Officer notifies the sender and acknowledges receipt of the concern within five business days, if possible.
 It is not possible to acknowledge receipt of anonymously submitted concerns.